 Her work has been published in Philadelphia Stories, The Quay Journal of the Arts and The Mad Poet's Review.

 Beth is a six-time artist-in-residence at the Ragdale Foundation.
-She is the Executive Director of the Stockton Rush Bartol Foundation that supports arts and cultural programs in Philadelphia and Chair of the Poet Laureate Committee for the City of Philadelphia.
+She is the Executive Director of the Stockton Rush Bartol Foundation that supports arts and cultural programs in Philadelphia and Co-Chair of the Poet Laureate Committee for the City of Philadelphia.